andrew/ultimate-awesome/README.md

 - [awesome-long2short-on-lrms](https://github.com/hongcheng-gao/awesome-long2short-on-lrms) - Awesome-Long2short-on-LRMs is a collection of state-of-the-art, novel, exciting long2short methods on large reasoning models.
 It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-eink](https://github.com/asapelkin/awesome-eink) - A curated list of awesome E-ink links and resources.
 - [awesome-github-alternatives](https://github.com/ianchanning/awesome-github-alternatives) - Love 'em or leave 'em.
+- [awesome-maui](https://github.com/MahmudX/awesome-maui) - A collection of awesome libraries, tools, frameworks, and samples for DotNet MAUI.
 - [Awesome-Biomolecule-Language-Cross-Modeling](https://github.com/QizhiPei/Awesome-Biomolecule-Language-Cross-Modeling) - Awesome-Biomolecule-Language-Cross-Modeling: a curated list of resources for paper "Leveraging Biomolecule and Natural Language through Multi-Modal Learning: A Survey".
 - [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [Awesome-Medical-Image-Registration](https://github.com/Alison-brie/Awesome-Medical-Image-Registration) - This repo is a collection of AWESOME things about 🌟Medical Image Registration🌟, including useful materials, papers, code.
 - [awesome-dev-advocacy](https://github.com/dmitryvinn/awesome-dev-advocacy) - About A curated list of 900+ resources for developer advocates — books, blogs, videos, podcasts, tools, and communities.
 - [awesome-claude-code](https://github.com/LangGPT/awesome-claude-code) - Awesome Claude Code Resources, Projects、Prompts、Agents、Commands，everything about claude code!
 Claude Code 精选资源列表 （by 云中江树）.
-- [awesome-maui](https://github.com/MahmudX/awesome-maui) - A collection of awesome libraries, tools, frameworks, and samples for DotNet MAUI.
 - [awesome-gedcom](https://github.com/todrobbins/awesome-gedcom) - GEDCOM utilities that will ease the pain.
 - [freebies-hub](https://github.com/zcraber/freebies-hub) - Curated list of some super-useful but not-so-popular websites which offer FREE downloadables like images, vectors, videos, music, templates etc.
 - [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.
+- [Awesome-Diffusion-Models-for-Weather-Forecasting](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) - A collection of research papers on Diffusion Models for Weather Forecasting.
 - [awesome-calculators](https://github.com/xxczaki/awesome-calculators) - 😎 A curated list of resources related to calculators!.
 - [awesome-vision-language-models-for-earth-observation](https://github.com/geoaigroup/awesome-vision-language-models-for-earth-observation) - A curated list of awesome vision and language resources for earth observation.
 - [awesome-document-similarity](https://github.com/malteos/awesome-document-similarity) - A curated list of resources on document similarity measures (papers, tutorials, code, .).